laravel/docs/passport.md

 <a name="events"></a>
 ## Events

 Passport raises events when issuing access tokens and refresh tokens.
-You may use these events to prune or revoke other access tokens in your database.
-If you would like, you may attach listeners to these events:
+You may [listen for these events](/docs/{{version}}/events) to prune or revoke other access tokens in your database:

 Event Name |
 ------------- |